cvszusparkle/AAS-DCL_FSS/README.md

 # AAS-DCL
-The paper: "**Dual Contrastive Learning with Anatomical Auxiliary Supervision for Few-shot Medical Image Segmentation**"
+The paper: "**Dual Contrastive Learning with Anatomical Auxiliary Supervision for Few-shot Medical Image Segmentation**(https://link.springer.com/chapter/10.1007/978-3-031-20044-1_24)"
 More contents will be added later.

 # Requirements